 Complete HE Skills Map, which will help you identify your skills and how to promote them when applying for courses and jobs.

 If you would like to get online or telephone advice from a careers adviser you can click this link to access an adviser from the National Careers Service

 If you need to write a CV for a job follow this link to find information explaining how to do it.

 See how qualifications can affect pay

 Often the more you learn the more you earn!
-That's not always true but the graph below shows that in 2015, 21-30 year old graduates (people with a degree) earned £6,000 more than non-graduates on average, and the average working-age graduate earned £10,000 more that the average non-graduate.
+That's not always true but the graph below shows that in 2017, 21-30 year-old graduates (people with a degree) earned £5,000 more than non-graduates on average, and the average working-age graduate earned £10,000 more that the average non-graduate.